flyte-technologies/mapbox-gl-draw/API.md

 Draw fires off a number of events on draw and select actions.
 All of these events are name spaced `draw` inside of the mapboxgl event emitter.

-### draw.change_mode
+### draw.modechange

-This event is fired just after the current mode is stopped and just before the next mode is started.If the `new` object provided is changed, the changed values will be used to start the next mode.
+This event is fired just after the current mode is stopped and just before the next mode is started.
+A render will not happen until after all event handlers have been triggered.
+This means you can force a mode redirect by calling `changeMode` inside of a `draw.modechange` handler.

 This is not fired when the first mode is started.